► We review Skoda's smallest crossover

-It is almost easier to list the things the Skoda Kamiq is not.
+When it comes to describing the Skoda Kamiq, it's almost easier to list the things it is not.
 It is not exciting.
 It is not big.
 It is not small.
 It is not an SUV.
 It is not a crossover.
 It is not a hatchback.
 It is not fast.
 It is not cheap.
 It is not expensive.
 It is not bad.

 Utterly inoffensive and passive in nearly every way, it feels like a car apologising for everyone else being too loud, or sharp, or common, or design-y or try-hard.
 In that sense, I rather like it: it looks like a crossover or SUV, but also like a hatchback too.
 This seems entirely dependent on where it is parked, and what next to.

 For visual excitement, you will need to search long and hard, but I discovered some twiggy looking streaks in the light housings and a rear chrome-effect valance that is a toddlers’ push car version of the new RS6 Avant.
 That's about it.
 The Kamiq is entirely unobtrusive and unaffected.